microsoft/CosmosDB_Multi-Tenant/README.md

 This challenge demonstrate how software object model transform to NoSQL database design model which completly different from SQL based databases. **Cosmos DB Data Model requires a different mindset and also requires the knowledge of highly frequent access patterns.**

-You have successfully completed challenge 2 by creating a Cosmos DB data model based on highly frequent access patterns!!
-Apply the same methodology to migrate your legacy applications or to build new green field applications.
+Apply the same methodology to migrate your legacy applications or to build new green field applications. **You have successfully completed challenge 2 by creating a Cosmos DB data model based on highly frequent access patterns!!**

 ## Challenge-3: Design Cosmos DB Account to serve small, medium and large customers